treaster/traveller-competition-client/example_js/README.md

 # Example Traveller Entry - Javascript

+## Disclaimer

+This example code probably doesn't work as-is.
+The server-client protocol has changed a couple of times since this was last updated.
+If you're interested in a JS solution, you have some options:
+1. Contact the game manager (that's a human) and ask for help.
+1. Study the Go (recommended) or Python protocols, and update the JS example code to match.
+It's somewhat close, just not all the way there.

+## Actual Documentation

-This is an example Traveller Competition scheduler, implemented in Python.
+This is an example Traveller Competition scheduler, implemented in Javascript.
 Per the technical details, it:
 1. Opens a websocket
 1. Sends the handshake message
 1. Listens for the handshake response